iicoats/Capstone_Level_1/README.md

 Today I will start by changing the mileage charge to $1.95.
 Then I will start styling the pages.
 Styling........I am having issues with a couple pictures going full screen instead of small picture repeated.
 I have requested help.
 I need to do my text and style it as well.

-Day 4: [Date]
+Day 4: [12/14/23]
-Repeat the same structure as Day 1
+I need to add content to my project as soon as I can get the repository on to this computer.

 Day 5: [Date]
 Repeat the same structure as Day 1